Upcoming Events

 Casseroles in support of Maria House Project can be dropped off in the social room from 3:30-4:30pm.
 Casseroles should be pre-cooked and frozen with re-heating instructions.
 In you need your casserole picked up or have questions, contact Skip or Dottie Glover at 814-440-3496.

-Day of Prayer for the Unborn
+Day of Prayer for the Unborn and Holy Hour

-Knights of Columbus Council Meeting
+Knights of Columbus Meeting

 In service to One, In service to all.
 The Knights of Columbus is the world's largest Catholic fraternal service organization.